Zincr0/pyprocess/README.txt

-Install:
-using easy_install:
+Package to create a single unique process based on changing its name using setproctitle.

-- $ sudo easy_install pyprocess
+- Installation using easy_install: $ sudo easy_install pyprocess

-using pip:
-- $ sudo pip install pyprocess
+- using pip: $ sudo pip install pyprocess

-from source:
-- $ python setup.py install.
+- from source: $ python setup.py install.

-- (or for Develop): $ python setup.py develop.
+- (or for develop): $ python setup.py develop.

 Usage: